 - Mumbai: Bach Friendly Group – for more details please visit https://bachflowerindia.com/bach-friendly-group/.

-- Bach Flower Lab sessions for Level 1 students and above to discuss cases, dive deeper and give ongoing support – meet every 3 months for approximately 3.5 hours, including breaks, via Zoom if necessary – contact Nadia Joselson at firstname.lastname@example.org to get involved.
+- Bach Flower Lab sessions for Level 1 students and above to discuss cases, dive deeper, and give ongoing support; Shorter meetings every month for 1.5 hours via Zoom.
+Longer Lab workshops, every 3 months, 3.5 hours including breaks, in person or via Zoom if necessary.
+Contact Nadia Joselson at nadia@BachIsrael.com to join or for information.

 - Mitsue Matsumura – online group open to anybody looking at general health issues including other approaches to health – two groups, one annual, one monthly, meeting 10am-12pm European time – via Line and Skype – free

 - Hitomi Sano, email@example.com – online group for Level 1 students and above – general interest to maintain mental/emotional health under the lock down period – meets alternate Wednesday mornings, 10 am Singapore time, for two hours – via Zoom – free

 - Four BIEP trainers in Japan have started a Bach Circle that meets once a month in Tokyo.
 The meetings are open to students on any Bach Centre-approved course, and anybody else with a good working knowledge of Dr Bach’s system.
 The group is called Olea Flora – and you can find out more about them on their blog.

 - BFRP Kansai is a regional Bach friendly group of BFRPs, students and interested people that started up in 2016.
 The group discusses the remedies, shares experiences and shares readings from books.
 The plan is to meet once a month.
 For more information see www.bfrpkansai.jimdo.com.